I’ve Got Cancer

 We provide residential group support for children and young people diagnosed with cancer, and their brothers and sisters at Narnia our residential centre in Newcastle Co.
 Down.

 These activities bring young people going through a similar experience together to have fun and make new friends.
-We provide lots of exciting opportunities and experiences such as camping, rock climbing and canoeing.
 Taking part in residential group support will help you:

 - Learn new skills